 The fact sheet and report Connecting flow and ecology in Nepal: current state of knowledge for the Koshi Basin brings a focus to the relationship between river flow and ecology to increase our understanding of how future hydrological changes in the Koshi Basin (and beyond the Basin) might impact different ecological components of the ecosystem.
 This is valuable information to assist in Nepal’s water reform journey and fill knowledge gaps about freshwater ecosystems.

-The report established a baseline understanding of the current knowledge, in relation to ecological water requirements of aquatic ecosystems under natural flow variability conditions, and also stimulated research interest to address knowledge gaps and investigate potential indicator species of the ecological impacts of flow change in the future.
+The report established a baseline understanding of the current knowledge in relation to ecological water requirements of aquatic ecosystems under natural flow variability conditions.
+It also stimulated research interest to address knowledge gaps and investigate potential indicator species of the ecological impacts of flow change in the future.

 Conceptual models were created from expert opinion, workshops and literature reviews to highlight the known links between river flow and specific ecological components such as birds, fish, buffalo, crocodiles or gharials, invertebrates, flora and the freshwater Ganges River Dolphin.